jedi-academy/learn-dgpt/data/labs/lab02.md

 Submit a readme *text* file, or a submission comment, to the lab dropbox.
 It should contain a link to your **team**'s github repository.
-I can find the team member repositories through it.
+We can find the team member repositories through it.

 Due: this Sunday at 17:30